-- We have 99.95% uptime for the Solace Home Cloud and the PubSub+ Cloud Console.
+- We have 99.95% uptime for the PubSub+ Home Cloud and the PubSub+ Cloud Console.
 This is the control plane portion of the architecture.

-- The event broker services for all deployments are monitored for system-level events 24/7 and exist in the messaging plane.
-Event broker services in both Solace-controlled and customer-controlled environments have High-Availability (HA) built in to enterprise services and remain running if the control plane is unavailable.
+- The event broker services for all deployments are monitored for system-level events 24/7 and exist in the data plane.
+Event broker services remain running if the control plane is unavailable.

-Data backups for the Solace Home Cloud and PubSub+ Cloud are taken every four hours and the data is spread across multiple availability zones (AZ).
+Data backups for the PubSub+ Home Cloud and PubSub+ Cloud are taken every four hours and the data is spread across multiple availability zones (AZ).

-Solace Home Cloud critical data is replicated to a separate, secure region to allow for timely recovery.
-Solace has a 24-hour recovery time objective (RTO) and a 4-hour recovery point objective (RPO) for configuration and control plane actions.
+PubSub+ Home Cloud critical data is replicated to a separate, secure region to allow for timely recovery.
+Solace has a two-hour recovery time objective (RTO) and a four-hour recovery point objective (RPO) for configuration and control plane actions.

-If the Solace Home Cloud is not available, applications and event broker service availability is not impacted.
+If the PubSub+ Home Cloud is not available, applications and event broker service availability is not impacted.
 This means that your applications and event broker services continue to run and be available.

 The disaster-recovery mechanisms Solace has in place are tested and exercised annually to ensure that these objectives operating within adhered parameters.